JonasSchmidinger/LimeSoDa/README.md

 data(package = "Lime.SoDa")$results[,3] # List datasets from Lime.SoDa
 ```

-After calling the code of a dataset (e.g. BB-250), a list object is returned.
-It contains the tabular dataset, pre-defined validation folds for 10-fold cross validation and for most datasets coordinates.
+After calling a dataset (e.g. BB-250), a list object is returned.
+It contains the tabular dataset, pre-defined validation folds for 10-fold cross validation and for most datasets coordinates:

 ```{r}
 # Access example dataset BB.250